plone/training/docs/mastering-plone/add-ons.md

 We have two groups of add-ons: backend and frontend.

 The training setup starts without any frontend add-on.
-Later on we will add features via a frontend addon.
+Later on we will add features via a frontend add-on.
 See chapter {doc}`volto_addon` how to install a frontend add-on.

 The training setup starts with one backend add-on `ploneconf.site`.